zcvele/OfficeDocs-SkypeForBusiness/Teams/deploy-small-business.md

 Microsoft Teams can help you grow your business by empowering you to:

 - Meet online with customers, partners, vendors, and colleagues.
-Attendees do not need Teams to join a Teams meeting.
+Attendees don't need Teams to join a Teams meeting.
 - Share availability and schedule meetups through Bookings.
 - Answer customer inquiries from your website via chat.
 - Make phone calls with a Teams Phone license.